Firstly, check whether you may be entitled by using our benefits calculator.

 Please remember it is your responsibility to report any changes to us when they happen.
 The fastest way to tell us about a change is to use our online form and upload evidence of the change at the same time.

-If you don't tell us about a change that leads to you being paid too much Housing Benefit and/or Council Tax Support, you may receive a financial penalty (fine).
+If you don't tell us about a change that leads to you being paid too much Housing Benefit and/or Council Tax Reduction, you may receive a financial penalty (fine).
 You may also be investigated by the Council and/or DWP Investigation Teams.

 There are two reasons why we might be making a deduction from your Housing Benefit.